You are here

 The Colorado Administrative Procedures Act (APA) governs the legal and procedural requirements that the State Board of Education (Board) must follow when promulgating rules.
 Before the Board initiates any rulemaking, the Colorado General Assembly must first pass legislation authorizing the Board to implement the legislation through rule.

 Once the General Assembly authorizes the Board to promulgate rules, Department of Education staff draft new rules or revisions to existing rules.
 As part of this process, staff reaches out to interested stakeholders to receive input and comment.
-At a regularly scheduled public board meeting, staff presents the proposed rules to the State Board and requests that the Board initiate the formal rulemaking process.
+At a regularly scheduled public board meeting, staff presents the proposed rules to the Board and requests that the Board initiate the formal rulemaking process.

 After rules are adopted, the APA requires that the Board submit the adopted rules to the Office of the Attorney General, so that the Attorney General may review the rules and issue an opinion concerning their legality.
 If the Attorney General does not issue an opinion affirming the rules within 20 days, the rules will not become effective.
-Following the issuance of the Attorney General’s rule opinion, thee rules become effective after being published in the Colorado Registrar and are then submitted to the Office of Legislative Legal Services (OLLS) for additional review for compliance with statute.
+Following the issuance of the Attorney General’s rule opinion, the rules become effective after being published in the Colorado Register and are then submitted to the Office of Legislative Legal Services (OLLS) for additional review for compliance with statute.

 The OLLS reviews the new rules to determine whether the rules conform with the scope of the authorizing legislation and do not otherwise exceed the Board’s authority.
-When the OLLS identifies a legal concern with the rule, the rule is then reviewed at a public hearing by the Committee on Legal Services (a standing committee comprised of members of the Colorado General Assembly).
-At the Committee on Legal public hearing, members of the public may provide testimony concerning the rules.
-If the Committee on Legal Services determines that any rules exceed the scope of the Board’s authority or are otherwise legally problematic, the Committee will submit those rules to the legislature so that those rules will be non-renewed via legislative action.
-View a visual describing the Board’s rulemaking process.
+When the OLLS identifies a legal concern with a rule, the rule is then reviewed at a public hearing by the Committee on Legal Services (a standing committee comprised of members of the Colorado General Assembly).
+At the Committee on Legal Services public hearing, members of the public may provide testimony concerning the rules.
+If the Committee on Legal Services determines that any rules exceed the scope of the Board’s authority or are otherwise legally problematic, the Committee on Legal Services will submit those rules to the legislature so that those rules will be non-renewed via legislative action.
+View a visual aid describing the Board’s rulemaking process.